b1d0ws/blog/b1d0ws/content/posts/burpsuite.md

 ---
-title: "How to set up and start using Burpsuite Proxy"
+title: "Burpsuite - How to configure and start using the Proxy"
 date: 2022-04-13T15:20:50-03:00
 ---